burggraaff/PyBrick/README.md

 The actual ordering of the items is still done manually -- since Bricklink stores are all a bit different, this would be very hard to automate.
 However, it is much less work than it seems.
 You just copy a link, go to the website, enter the number and click "add to cart".
 It's a few seconds per brick.

+Use the "-t" (timeout) and "-m" (maximum number of different vendors to use) keyword arguments to get better results.

+A longer timeout will generally give a better result, though with diminishing results.

+Tweak the maximum vendors keyword ("-m") to get different results if you are struggling.
+Adjusting it upwards or downwards can both help -- it's mostly trial-and-error.